amnorous/WebsitePortofolio/README.md

-# Norys Ndachule – Medical Technology Portfolio
+# Norys Ndachule – Website Portfolio

 Welcome to my personal portfolio, built entirely with HTML and CSS.